Tommy Nilsson: Music career

 In the late 1970s, Nilsson was the singer of the Swedish rock band Horizont.
 The group released two albums but a French producer, Yves Accary, contacted Nilsson and signed him to a French record company.
 The singer enjoyed his first big hit in France in 1981 with the song "No Way No How".
 The single sold one million copies and the album 200 000 copies.
 No Way No How, his first album, included disco tracks and ballads.
 A follow-up LP Tommy Nilsson was released in 1982 and this time the songs were composed by Tommy Nilsson and Alex R Contanstinos.
 This was a rock album, recorded in Stockholm and Los Angeles, but it did not sell very well and after two years of travelling between France and the United States, Nilsson decided to go back to Sweden.

 Nilsson later joined the hard rock group Easy Action, and recorded one album with them, That Makes One.
 The group eventually split up and Nilsson started a solo career.
 He represented Sweden in the Eurovision Song Contest 1989 with the ballad En dag (One day) and placed fourth.
 He has also made several Swedish hits in Sweden; Allt som jag känner (Everything that I feel) (a duet with Tone Norum) in 1987, Öppna din dörr (Open your door) in 1994, Dina färger var blå (Your colours were blue) in 1996, and Amelia in 2005.
 In 1988, he was given an award for best Swedish male artist and in 1994 received a gold disc for his album En Kvinnas Man.

 In 2001, a compilation of his songs, En samling 1981–2001, went platinum in Sweden.
 In 2005, his album Tiden före nu reached # 2 on the Swedish sales chart just after its release.

 Nilsson took part in the Swedish national Eurovision Song Contest selection again in 2007.
 He performed the power ballad Jag tror på människan (I believe in man) in Melodifestivalen 2007's first semi-final in Jönköping on 3 February 2007, and qualified for the final round, along with Anna Book.
 The song placed tenth and last in the final after failing to receive any points from the judges or the televoting audience.
 Nevertheless, Jag tror på människan reached number 9 on the Svensktoppen.

-He is back in the band Easy Action since 2019.
+He has been back in the band Easy Action since 2019.